Yord/shargs/README.md

 In addition to [what a synchronous parser does](#stages), it needs a way to wait for Promises to resolve, before continuing processing functions.
-So it needs a way to chains functions returning objects, as well as functions returning Promises.
+So it needs a way to chain functions returning objects, as well as functions returning Promises.
 Fortunately for us, this is exactly what [Promise.prototype.then][then] does.

 So, internally, an asynchronous shargs parser really differs only in one way from a synchronous parser: